College Factual by our College Data Analytics Team

 3 Master's Degrees

 We've gathered data and other essential information about the program, such as the ethnicity of students, how many students graduated in recent times, and more.
-Also, learn how UTEP ranks among other schools offering degrees in natural resources and conservation.
+In addition, we cover how UTEP ranks in comparison to other schools with natural resources & conservation programs.

 Go directly to any of the following sections: